opendocsg/slw-judgments-backfill/2009_SGHC_55/report.md

 **Conspiracy**

 72     KM’s allegation with respec t to the tort of c onspirac y by unlawful means will next be c onsidered.
-While referring to a c onspirac y by unlawful means in _Wu Yang Construction Group Ltd v Zhejiang Jinyi Group Co Ltd_ [2006] 4 SLR 451, Andrew Phang JA said at [76]:
+While referring to a c onspirac y by unlawful means in _Wu Yang Construction Group Ltd v Zhejiang Jinyi Group Co Ltd_ <span class="citation">[2006] 4 SLR 451</span>, Andrew Phang JA said at [76]:

  There is, first, the situation, where unlawful means have been used (also known as “wrongful means c onspirac y”) The relevant law in this c ontext appears to be straightforward.
 In partic ular, there is no need for the plaintiff c onc erned to prove that there has been a predominant intention on the part of the defendants to injure it.
 It would appear that the very utilisation of unlawful means is, by its very nature, suffic ient to render the defendants liable, regardless of their